1. Debunking some myths, and re-learning some basic facts:

 vi.
 Any mix of the above

 j.
 Brief spankings are okay, used very sparingly for serious offences, but never beatings!
-This is very much a personal choice issue.
+This is very much a personal choice issue (unless your state has outlawed it.)

 14. Teaching Manners and Self-Discipline